wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 Detail Video Specs

 Provide exact dimensions (usually 1080×1920 for mobile), video length (9-15 seconds is standard for cold traffic ads), subtitle requirements, music guidelines, and whether you need multiple takes or variations (e.g., 15-second and 9-second versions).
+Technical specs matter: good video ad mobile app performance shows that pairing a quick zoom with text overlay can meaningfully outperform static intros.

 Call Out Key Features and Objections